What are the allegations in Virginia Giuffre’s lawsuit against Prince Andrew?

 Virginia Roberts Giuffre, 38, filed her suit against the Duke of York in the Southern District Court of New York in August under the state’s Child Victims Act.

-The suit alleges Prince Andrew sexually abused Ms Giuffre as a teenager on multiple occasions in London, Manhattan, and the US Virgin Islands in 2001.
+The suit alleges Prince Andrew sexually abused Ms Giuffre as a teenager on multiple occasions in London, Manhattan, and the US Virgin Islands in 2001 - allegations which he denies.

-It claims Prince Andrew had sex with her without consent despite knowing how old she was and that she was a victim of sex trafficking.
+Prince Andrew’s legal team have sought to have the case dismissed, arguing that a 2009 settlement between Ms Giuffre and Epstein will stop the civil sex lawsuit against the royal.

+The legal document is expected to be unsealed and made public later today.
+Andrew B Brettler, who represents the Duke, had argued at a previous hearing that Ms Giuffre had entered into a “settlement agreement” that would end her lawsuit.

 In her lawsuit, Ms Giuffre said she has continued to suffer “significant emotional and psychological distress” decades after the alleged assaults.